tsduck/tsduck/src/doc/building.md

 ## Building with RIST support on Linux {#buildrist}

+By default, TSDuck is built with RIST support on macOS and Windows only.

 As of this writing, RIST (Reliable Internet Stream Transport) is not available in the standard repositories of any Linux distro.
-By default, TSDuck cannot be built with RIST support since this would introduce dependencies on packages which do not exist during installation.
+By default, TSDuck cannot be built on Linux with RIST support since this would introduce dependencies on packages which do not exist during installation.

 However, it possible to manually rebuild TSDuck with RIST support using the command `make RIST=1`.